ASU-EGR304-2025-F-206/EGR304-TechMinds/docs/02-Team-Organization.md

 ---

 > **Product Mission Statement:**
-> *“Create a modular, low-cost curtain control subsystem that uses motion and ambient light sensing to automatically open and close curtains.
-The system should improve comfort, privacy, and energy efficiency in everyday homes and apartments, be easy to install, and interface with the class 8-wire ribbon connector and PIC18F57Q43 microcontroller.”*
+> *“Improve comfort, privacy, and energy efficiency in everyday homes and apartments by enabling curtains to respond automatically to motion and changing light conditions, using a system that’s easy to install and compatible with the project’s required interface standards.”*

 This statement defines our **“why”** — the purpose driving our design.
 It ensures that our technical decisions stay focused on improving everyday living through practical, user-centered automation.